gvwilson/buildtogether.tech/src/teams/index.md

 students have a stronger commitment to whatever program they're in, but it still helps to prevent some of the problems discussed in the next section.

-The biggest headache when instructors select teams is [%i "teams!taking schedules into account" %]scheduling[%/i%].
+The biggest headache when instructors select teams is scheduling[%i "teams!taking schedules into account" %].
 COVID-19 has made distributed work more normal, but the last university I taught at had three campuses spread across a large metropolitan area, and some students commuted an hour and a half each way to get to classes.
 Instructors should therefore take students'